About

 Macrophages are the most abundant immune cells in tumors, and since they are immunosuppressive in most solid cancers, they are a promising cell target in immuno-oncology.
 The team is developing new immunotherapies based on monoclonal antibodies directed against tumor macrophages.

-Role of macrophage protein CD5L in infection, with a focus on Mycobacterium tuberculosis
+Role of macrophage protein CD5L in infection

 The innate immune response is the first line of defense against invading pathogens.
 The group is devoted to understand the complex interplay between host defense and pathogen evasion.
 Its studies include the role of CD5L in modulating macrophage responses to bacterial products, from inflammatory molecules (eg LPS) to whole organisms, such as Escherichia coli or Mycobacterium tuberculosis.
 This research line opens the door to the discovery of new therapeutic targets.